hellstorm-software/Kult-Rising/readme.md

     - packaged V. 1.4
 - expanded cluster 4 (current walkthrough time is 7 minutes)
     - extended the grassrooms section
+    - added trigger volumes to change time of day as player moves through level

 Known Issues:
 - *storm sounds on gas station cluster are not audible*